google/googletest/README.md

 Test UI is written in C#.

-[GTest TAP Listener](https://github.com/kinow/gtest-tap-listener) is an event listener for Google Test that implements the
+[GTest TAP Listener](https://github.com/kinow/gtest-tap-listener) is an event listener for GoogleTest that implements the
 [TAP protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) for test result output.
 If your test runner understands TAP, you may find it useful.